Saw Palmetto Side Effects in Men

 3. Decrease Erection Problems Associated with Enlarged Prostate

 Unfortunately, enlarged prostate also contributes somewhat to erectile dysfunction.
-Luckily, saw palmetto also improves erectile function.
+Luckily, saw palmetto has the potential to improve erectile function.
 This gives saw palmetto an advantage over many enlarged prostate medications, which can worsen erectile dysfunction.

 In a 2012 study, 82 men took 320 mg saw palmetto daily for 8 weeks.
 At the end of the study, sexual function scores improved by almost 10 points on a standardized assessment scale.